-8.1 Overview

-We now describe five situations that reveal some of the practical differences in implementation particulars among SIMAN, ProModel (Version 3), GPSS/H, AutoMod, SLX, and Extend.
+In sections 8.1-8.5 we describe situations that reveal some practical differences in implementation particulars among SIMAN, ProModel (Version 3), GPSS/H, AutoMod, SLX, and Extend.
 These differences reflect differing implementation choices made by the software designers.

-None of the alternative approaches mentioned in each subsection is either intrinsically "right" or "wrong."
+None of the alternative approaches mentioned is either intrinsically "right" or "wrong."
 The modeler simply must be aware of the alternative in effect in the simulation software being used and work with it to produce the desired outcome.
 (If a modeler is unaware of the alternative in effect, it is possible to mis-model a situation and perhaps not become aware of this fact.)

-We finish the "why it matters" discussion with some comments on how knowledge of software internals is needed to make effective use of software checkout tools.
+In section 8.6, we comment on how knowledge of software internals is needed to make effective use of software checkout tools.